 Lithuania has one of the highest road fatality ratings among European Union countries.
-You're twice as likely to be killed in a motor vehicle accident in Lithuania than in Australia.
+You're twice as likely to be killed in a motor vehicle accident in Lithuania as in Australia.

 Hazards on country roads include horsedrawn carts, bicycles and cars without tail-lights or reflectors.
 These driving risks increase at night.

-There are several requirements concerning the use of a foreign driver’s licence in Lithuania.
-Contact your vehicle rental provider for up-to-date information, including the minimum age.
+Contact your vehicle rental provider for up-to-date information on car rental requirements, including the minimum age.
 Lithuania has strict guidelines on operating a motorbike and the wearing of helmets and reflective clothing.

-Follow vehicle rental provider rules to ensure you comply with Lithuanian and Australian vehicle operating and licence laws, otherwise you risk rendering your international travel insurance invalid.
+Follow vehicle rental provider rules to ensure you comply with Lithuanian and Australian vehicle operating and licence laws, otherwise you invalidating your travel insurance.

 - Vehicles must use winter tyres from 10 November until 1 April

 - Drivers must use headlights (low beam) at all times when driving